listenToRipley/angular/README.md

 This will create a folder inside of [app](./my-first-app/src/app/) with the provided new component name and a css, html, ts and spec.ts files.

+spec.ts is used for testing.
+It is not a required file.

+This should also auto add your file to the [module](./my-first-app/src/app/app.module.ts), but make sure you verify the registration.

 ### Decorators